tavon321/Burger-Online-Delivery-study-case/README.md

 ```
 As a online customer
-I want the app to automatically laod all my latest menu
+I want the app to automatically load all my latest menu
 So i can always try something new on the restaurant
 ```